khansaddam78680/CSharpInterviewPracticals/README.md

 ## In this Solution you can find some good and running C# codes which are mostly asked in interview practicals.

-Please **Contribute** and more files in this repo with solution for any question you faced in Interview.
+Please **Contribute** and add more files in this repo with solution for any question you faced in Interview.
 Please update **dev Branch** and create pull request to merge.

 Below is the list of **Question** Which i have covered.
 You can find the respective **File** by the keywords in the questions.